CapricanDRJ/HadesStarCommunityData/docs/corp/8ceac360859239e9b9386b5e4a0c3d3c7e75941b010804ab8b405d9eb6f806f6/index.md

 ```
 We don't care.
-You should try it.}
+You should try it.
 ```
 ### Whitestar Bonus ❌